Ayush19-01/GCI-Codeforces-Scrapper/README.md

   3. The data is stored in variables and a tkinter window is opened shwing the required data i.e Handle, Ranking, Max Rank ,Rating and max rating.

+  4. If by any chance the user doesn't exist or has lack of experience and data available is negligible, an error window is popped asking the user to enter the handle again.